LDAP SSO Configuration

 # Test basic connection

-ldapsearch -x -H ldap://ldap.yourcompany.com:389 -D "cn=admin,dc=yourcompany,dc=com" -W -b "dc=yourcompany,dc=com""(objectClass=person)"# Test user search
+ldapsearch -x -H ldap://ldap.yourcompany.com:389 -D "cn=admin,dc=yourcompany,dc=com" -W -b "dc=yourcompany,dc=com" "(objectClass=person)"

-ldapsearch -x -H ldap://ldap.yourcompany.com:389 -D "cn=admin,dc=yourcompany,dc=com" -W -b "ou=users,dc=yourcompany,dc=com""(uid=testuser)"
+ldapsearch -x -H ldap://ldap.yourcompany.com:389 -D "cn=admin,dc=yourcompany,dc=com" -W -b "ou=users,dc=yourcompany,dc=com" "(uid=testuser)"

 Debug Logging